 For more information about setting, go to Adjust eWay-CRM Web Service for Active Directory Signing.

 The application is composed of batch files, located in the Setup folder, which is the part of the folder with the web service.
-The configuration file for the eWayTimer application (file Timer.config) is situated in the main of the web service folder, as is the configure file for the whole eWay.
+The configuration file for the eWayTimer application (file Timer.config) is situated in the main of the web service folder, as is the configuration file for the whole eWay.

 If you want to check whether everything is running correctly and at the pre-defined time, we recommend you activate the log output option.